bigcommerce/dev-docs/docs/stencil-docs/reference-docs/front-matter-reference.md

 |`product_results`|`limit` defines the number of product search results displayed per page.
 The range of possible values is 1–100 products.|

 ## GraphQL attributes
-You can add [GraphQL storefront API](https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-storefront-api-overview) queries to your theme via the Front matter block in a template file.
+You can add [GraphQL storefront API](https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-storefront-api-overview) queries to your theme via the front matter block in a template file.
 For example, you can request a product's variants by augmenting the existing [product.html template](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/product.html):

  ```html
  ---